 The main tradeoff with the Fuji Instax system is that some Instax cameras are a bit of a mess.
 While most Polaroid cameras simply require you to point it at something and press the shutter button, Fuji Instax cameras have all sorts of weird quirks.
-It’s best to stick with Fuji Instax Mini cameras like the Mini 9, which tend to be the best of the bunch.
-Avoid the Fuji Instax Wide cameras like the 210, which are particularly user-unfriendly.
+It’s best to stick with Fuji Instax Mini cameras like the Mini 12, which tend to be the best of the bunch.
+Avoid the Fuji Instax Wide cameras like the 210 and 300, which are particularly user-unfriendly.

 At the party, you can either choose to set out cameras for guests to use themselves, or you can have a photographer take pictures and hand out the photos they take.
-The OneStep 2 and Fuji Instax Mini 9 are both great options if guests are taking photos and need to figure out the cameras for themselves.
-They can also be used if the ‘photographer’ isn’t a professional.
+Simpler cameras like the Instax Mini 12, vintage Polaroid OneStep Closeup, and Polaroid Now+ are perfect if guests are taking photos and need to figure out the cameras for themselves.
+They can also be used if the designated photographer isn’t a professional.
 Avoid more complicated cameras where you can (which has the added benefit of saving you some money!)

 If there is a person in charge of taking photos and they have some skills, they might benefit from cameras that are a bit more advanced.
 Vintage autofocus Polaroid cameras like the Impulse AF produce great results, and the best Polaroid camera of them all is the SLR 680 (though I would only hand that to a pro).
 If you want to spend more on the Instax Mini side, the Instax Mini 90 is an excellent camera that is a joy to use.
-Both of these options cost a bit more, but the shooter will likely appreciate their extra features.

 Good luck on your special day!